reach your potential

 Scholarship applications are accepted from May 1, 2019 through July 22, 2019.
 No late applications are accepted.

-Scholarship applications must be submitted in person, by mail or by email.
+Scholarship applications must be submitted in person or by mail.
 If submitted by mail, your application must be postmarked no later than July 22, 2019.

 Incomplete applications and applications from ineligible students will not be considered.